opensport/hockey.db/README.md

 ## License

-The `nhl.db` schema, data and scripts are dedicated to the public domain.
+The `hockey.db` schema, data and scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?